testfairy/docs/docs/05_Integrations/05_Cordova.md

-TestFairy SDK for PhoneGap/Cordova is currently available for iOS and Android apps.
+TestFairy SDK for PhoneGap/Cordova/Ionic is currently available for iOS and Android apps.

+Adding TestFairy plugin to your Cordova or Ionic project is simple.
+Cordova provides two workflows for development, either through the [command line](https://cordova.apache.org/docs/en/latest/guide/cli/index.html), or a [platform-centered workflow](https://cordova.apache.org/docs/en/latest/guide/platforms/index.html).
+If your current development leverages the platform-centered workflow, then please refer to the [iOS integration document](/iOS_SDK/Integrating_iOS_SDK.html) for adding TestFairy to your project.
+Here, we'll walkthrough adding TestFairy to a new project through the command-line workflow.

 ## Installation

+### Cordova

+Make sure you have `cordova` installed on your machine, you can follow instructions [here](https://cordova.apache.org/docs/en/latest/guide/overview/index.html) on getting started.

+Once installed, we'll start with creating an new project.
+If you already have an existing project, then please skip to the next step

 To add the plugin to your project via [npm](https://www.npmjs.com/package/com.testfairy.cordova-plugin), simply run the following command from Terminal: